psaisan/psaisan.github.io/README.md

 ## About Me

 My formal training is in <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">Dynamical Systems, Control and Statistical Learning</a>.
-My focus today is on cancer and neurodegeneration.
-I work at the intersection of computational biology, machine learning, and control theory, in pursuit of cures.
+My current focus is on cancer where I work at the intersection of computational biology, machine learning, and control theory, in pursuit of cures.

 I look for a particular class of problems: translational inflection points, where sharp mathematical and computational tools can carve a path through the barrier that separates basic research from direct patient impact.
 This is where biological insight and clinical data can be harnessed to engineer therapies that alter the trajectory of disease.